taceconomics/taceconomics-r/README.md

 | data/regions | List all regions defined |
 | data/dataset_id | List all symbols for the dataset_id |
 | data/dataset_id/symbol/country_id | Get data for the specified symbol and country |

+With our taceconomics package, you can query those paths using :

 	taceconomics.api('data/datasets')$data
 	taceconomics.api('data/countries')$data